pre6/ECOBEE/README.md

 $$ \frac{Total}{days}  $$

 - To roughly find the amount the furnace cost per day, a baseline amount was estimated.
 The baseline is taken from the first range in which the furnace was not used once.
 This was on average $1.54 / day.
-- Next we subract this baseline from the average cost per day for all the other ranges
+- Next we subract this baseline from the average cost per day for all the other ranges.
+This is the average amount per day the furnace costs!

 Example: With the range from Oct 06 to Nov 11

 $$ 3.90 - 1.54 \\approx 2.36 $$

-- Then we multiply the value by the number of days the furance was on.
-This is the average amount per day the furnace costs!
+- We can then multiply the value by the number of days the furance was on.

 $$ 2.36* 23 \\approx 128.56 $$